yurayura-nmr/yurayura-nmr.github.io/lectures/readme.md

 The content of this repository, including lecture videos and supplementary materials, is created for educational purposes.
 While I strive to ensure the accuracy of the information, the material should not be considered as professional advice.

-Some images used in these lecture videos are sourced from Biochemistry by Berg & Stryer and other educational materials.
+Some images used in these lecture videos are sourced from Biochemistry by Berg & Stryer, Life: The Science of Biology by D. Sadava and other educational materials.
 These images are used under the principles of fair use for non-commercial, educational purposes.
 All rights to these images belong to their respective copyright holders.